justinlee1687/warsnipers/cwl.md

 A: No. No exceptions.
 FWA base at all times.
 (Clan-wide exceptions do apply if we match a blacklisted clan)

 **Q: Do we ever win?
 What’s the point of losing all the CWLs?** <br>
 A: We do occasionally win.
-We earn a decent number of medals just by losing, see “How many medals will I get?**”.
+We earn a decent number of medals just by losing, see “How many medals will I get?”.

 **Q: Can my mini/alt account join your CWL?** <br>
 A: You may add an alt into the last CWL clan listed on discord.
 I do not make guarantees on whether we can start or if you will be in war.
 Please state you are adding an alt account on discord so I do not boot you for a random player.